TanushaRoy/docker/readme.md

 # Docker Installation Linux
 Prerequisite for Installation

-- Ubuntu 22.04.4 LTS or compatible Linux distribution
+- Ubuntu 22.04.4 LTS Desktop (64-bit) or compatible Linux distribution.
-- 64-bit of Ubuntu version
+- At least 2 GB of RAM.
-- At least 2 GB of RAM for running Docker
+- At least 2 CPUs.
-- Sufficient disk space for Docker images and containers.
+- At least 2 GB space for Docker images and containers.

 #### Step 1.
 Check if the system up-to-date using following command :
 ```bash